retooth2/xenharmlib/doc/quickstart.rst

     interval_fifth_edo31.frequency_ratio
     interval_fifth_edo31.cents

-There is a bit of a caveat when handling negative / descending intervals:
+There is a bit of a caveat when handling negative/descending intervals:
 The :code:`<` operator does compare frequency ratios, *not* absolute sizes, so - maybe surprising to some - the following holds: